k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ### Highlight Table Population Links

-In complex and large schemas, it is sometimes difficult to track the population link, from which table it comes and/or to which tables it goes.
+In complex and large schemas, it is sometimes difficult to track the population link, which table it comes from and/or which tables it goes to.

 You can therefore click on the link and see it as an animated dashed line.